hdeleon99/Leetcode-Solutions-with-Explanations/HW8/README.txt

     and N is the number of courses.
 Each course will need to have its prereqs validated, and each prereq will need to validate any prereqs that it has, so at most each node/edge will be visited twice

+#2
+This problem utilizes bit manipulation instead of using the division, multiplication, or modulo operators.
+Begin by initializing a positive variable to equal true if both the divisor and the dividend are less than zero or both greater than zero, and false if one is less than zero while the other is greater initialize dividend and divisor to equal their absolute values initialize result to equal zero while dividend is greater than or equal to divisor:
+    initialize a temp variable to equal divisor, and i to equal 1 while dividend is greater than or equal to temp: decrement dividend by temp
+        increment result variable by i
+        bitshift i by 1
+        bitshift temp by 1
+if positive is false then we need to return a negative result, so res = -res to avoid overflow errors or divisors of zero
+Time complexity:
+This algorithm runs in O(1) time